supabase-community/supabase-graphql-example/README.md

 ### Synchronize the GraphQL schema

-Note: You need to call `graphql.rebuild_schema()` manually to synchronize the GraphQL schema with the SQL schema after altering the SQL schema.
+Note: You need to call `select graphql.rebuild_schema()` manually to synchronize the GraphQL schema with the SQL schema after altering the SQL schema.

 #### Manage Schema with dbmate